ClaytonFarr/a-team/01_single-llm/README.md

 - [System Message 03](/01_single-llm/v3.md)

 As usual, finding that highly specific ideas often seem to hamstring an LLM's ability to be innovative.
 Worked with GPT-4 to convert my original long-form notes and the longer Pass 1 'program' into as short of a system message as possible.
 Iterated to ensure all relevant ideas are represented.

+…which put us back in territory of conventional natural language prompts and under 400 tokens. 🫡

 ---